charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 The following sections outline a standard installation of **CDK** using the stable release **Juju** bundles.
-The standard bundle includes all the components of Kubernetes, but you will have to also follow the [additional configuration](#additional_configuration) steps at the end for Kubernetes to function properly - additional components are required to enable Kubernetes to interact with the cloud it is deployed on.
+The standard bundle includes all the components of Kubernetes, but you should also follow the [additional configuration](#additional_configuration) steps at the end for Kubernetes  to be able to interact with the cloud it is deployed on.

 ###  Install Juju